 Listed below are the details on user data settings for signaling 3DTV MPEG-2 content.
 User data settings have already been applied to carry information like Closed-Captions and AFD/Bar user_data.
-The primary message that is transmitted in a 3D MPEG-2 video service is the 3d_frame_packing_data() structure carried in the user_data_3d_structure().
+The primary message that is transmitted in a 3D MPEG-2 video service is the S3D_video_format_signaling() data.